Berlin U-Bahn: Stations

 Alexanderplatz station is another of the more notable U-Bahn stations in Berlin, and is an important interchange between three lines (U2, U5 and U8).
 The first part of the station was opened in 1913 along with an extension of today's U2 line.
 In the 1920s Alexanderplatz was completely redesigned, both above and below ground.
 The U-Bahn station was expanded to provide access to the new D (today's U8) and E (today's U5) lines, then under construction.
 The result was a station with a restrained blue-grey tiled colour-scheme and Berlin's first underground shopping facilities, designed by Alfred Grenander.
 Over the last few years Alexanderplatz station has, in stages, been restored; the work was due to be finished in 2007.

 Wittenbergplatz station is also unusually designed.
 It opened in 1902 as a simple station with two side platforms, designed to plans created by Paul Wittig.
 The station was completely redesigned by Alfred Grenander in 1912, with five platform faces, accommodating two new lines, one to Dahlem on today's (U3), and the other to Kurfürstendamm, today's Uhlandstraße (Berlin U-Bahn) on the (U1).
 A provision for a sixth platform was included but has never been completed.
 The redesign also featured a new entrance building, which blended into the grand architectural styles of Wittenbergplatz and the nearby KaDeWe department store.
 The interior of the entrance building was again rebuilt after considerable war damage during World War II, this time in a contemporary 1950s style.
 This lasted until the early 1980s when the interior was retro-renovated back into its original style.
 Wittenbergplatz station was presented with a London style "Roundel type" station sign in 1952, the 50th Anniversary of the Berlin U-Bahn.
 Today's station is an interchange station between the U1, U2 and U3 lines.

 The name of the Gleisdreieck (rail triangle) station is reminiscent of a construction which can only be imagined today.
 The wye was built in the opening year 1902.
 Plans for a redesign were made soon after, because the wye was already obsolete.
 An accident on 26 September 1908, which claimed 18 to 21 lives, was the final straw.
-The redesign and expansion of the Turmbahnhof, during which the station was still used, took until 1912.
+The redesign and expansion of the transfer station, during which the station was still used, took until 1912.
 After World War II the station was put back into service on 21 October 1945 (lower platform) and 18 November 1945 (upper platform).
 However, service was interrupted again by the construction of the Berlin Wall.
 From 1972 onwards no trains ran on the lower platform, because servicing the U2 was no longer profitable due to the parallel traffic on the U1.
 The lower platform was reactivated in 1983, when the test line of the M-Bahn was built from the Gleisdreieck to the Kemperplatz station.
 It was broken down again after the fall of the Berlin Wall, since it obstructed parts of the reopened U2.
 Since 1993 the U1 and U2 trains both service the station again.